Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Introduction

 \section{Introduction}

-Artificial Intelligence algorithms have great potential to be used in our daily lives.
-Because of these algorithms' complexity and black-box nature, there have been numerous studies in the field of explainable AI (XAI).
-The motivation behind XAI is to explain how an AI algorithm works in a human-understandable way.
-Although XAI is highly in demand, there is no study on knowing the users of AI, the difference between various methods, and mapping each user to a specific method.
+Artificial Intelligence (AI) algorithms have great potential for use in our daily lives.
+Due to the complexity and black-box nature of these algorithms, there have been numerous studies in the field of Explainable AI (XAI).
+The motivation behind XAI is to elucidate how an AI algorithm works in a human-understandable way.
+Although XAI is highly in demand, there are limited studies on understanding the differences between various methods in practice and mapping each specific method to users based on their needs~\cite{brennen2020people},~\cite{langer2021we}.

-This work is an observational study on users of explainable AI (XAI), desired properties for XAI methods, and missions that XAI has.
-Through this paper, we want to answer this question: who wants what from XAI, and how should we deliver it?
-To do so, we start by exploring this field's roots and milestones.
-It will help us to see shortages better and have a comprehensive review.
+This work is an observational study on users of XAI, desired properties for XAI methods, and the missions that XAI pursues.
+Through this paper, we aim to answer the following questions: Who are the users of XAI, what do they want from XAI, and how should we deliver it?
+To achieve this, we exploring the roots and milestones of this field.
+This exploration will aid us in identifying shortcomings more effectively and conducting a review of recent papers in the field of XML (also called XAI in this paper).
+This review primarily centers on analyzing the practical application of mathematical approaches in XAI and their inherent characteristics.
+It explores how these attributes can be leveraged by users of XAI to effectively address their specific needs.

-To explain the AI black box, two general strategies have been selected.
-The first approach is replacing the black-box algorithm with a white-box algorithm.
-Since white-box algorithms are much simpler than black-box ones, they usually have lower performance.
-The second approach is opening the black-box algorithm and justifying the system's output.
-This work is dedicated to the second approach.
-We categorized research in the XAI into three categories: philosophy, practice, and theory.
-Philosophy tries to define an explanation and how a human mind processes and understands an explanation.
-The theory part will provide the math behind the explanation and formulate this problem.
-Practice studies challenges of XAI in practice.
+To explain the AI black box, two general strategies have been identified.
+The first approach involves replacing the black-box algorithm with a data-driven white-box algorithm such as linear regression and decision trees.
+In some contexts, white-box algorithms, being simpler than black-box ones, exhibit lower performance~\cite{loyola2019black},~\cite{linardatos2020explainable}.
+The second approach entails opening the black-box algorithm and justifying the system's output.
+This work is dedicated to revising the second approach.